thijse/smartknob-firmware/README.md

-# SmartKnob Apps with Python Backend Integration
+# SmartKnob  with Python Backend Integration

 ![SmartKnob](docs/SmartKnob.png)

-A minimal, streamlined SmartKnob firmware designed for (more) easy Python backend communication and app development.
+A minimal SmartKnob firmware designed for (more) easy Python backend communication and app development.

 ## Overview